github/training-kit/paths/electron/starting-with-electron/07-add-to-css.md

   nav: "electron-getting-started"
 main-content: |

-  Just like with the `src/index.html` file, now we will copy the contents for the css.
+  Just like with the `src/index.html` file, now we will copy the contents for the CSS.

   1. Copy the contents of the `css` tab on Codepen into the `src/style.css` file.
-  1. Spin up the app and see how things look different.
+  1. Spin up the app with `electron-forge start` and see how things look different.
 There should be style now, but you should still be unable to play the game.
   1. Quit the app by pressing Ctrl + C in your Command Line Interface.
   1. Save and commit your changes.